wygulmage/xmobar/readme.md

   - `--used-icon-pattern`: dynamic string for used memory ratio in `usedipat`.
   - `--free-icon-pattern`: dynamic string for free memory ratio in `freeipat`.
   - `--available-icon-pattern`: dynamic string for available memory ratio in `availableipat`.
+- Thresholds refer to percentage of used memory
 - Variables that can be used with the `-t`/`--template` argument:
              `total`, `free`, `buffer`, `cache`, `available`, `used`,
              `usedratio`, `usedbar`, `usedvbar`, `usedipat`,